hanna-ry/java-workshop/index.md

 ![image](game.png)

 Or in this case, Christmas Memory.
 Tha classic game we all love to play.
-TODO: Add instructions and code.
-And fix the terrible pictre

 In this application we are using an old java toolkit called *swing*.
 It's rarely used for new projects today, but it's useful for making small, lightweight applications to learn java.